 Career Information for Graduates

 With the completion of a post-master's certificate for pediatric nurse practitioners, students can pursue their own practice or manage other nurses in the pediatric unit of a hospital.
-According to the BLS, the median annual salary for nurses was $63,750 in 2009, (www.bls.gov).
-Median hourly wages for nurse practitioners, according to O*Net, was $31.36.
+According to the BLS, the median annual salary for all registered nurses was $71,730 in 2018, (www.bls.gov).